-The Eagle was a former famous music hall in the Shoreditch area of London which Charles Dickens featured in two of his works.
+The Eagle was a former famous music hall in the Shoreditch area of London which Charles Dickens featured in one of his earliest journalistic works.

 In the early part of the 19th century a pub called The Shepherd and Shepherdess was built off the City Road which offered cakes and cream in its own pleasure gardens.
 Before the days of public parks, pleasure gardens offered Victorian society a place to relax and enjoy outdoor public entertainment.
 The Shepherd and Shepherdess Gardens were built on a field that had a path running through it from the City of London to Islington.
 They were later renamed the Coronation Pleasure Grounds and survived until 1846.
 The Coronation Pleasure Grounds had fountains, waterfalls and a chinese pavilion within it to attract visitors.